Tama-Shil/OrangeHRM-Automation-With-TestNG/README.md

 6. Assert your full name is showing besides the profile icon.
 7. Go to my info
 8. Scroll down and select Gender and Blood Type as O+ and save it.
 Then logout the user.

+## Technology used:
+- Java
+- Intellij idea
+- Allure

+## Framework used:
+  - TestNG

 ## How to Run the Project
 1. Clone this project